edithal-14/sta2453-p1/notes.md

 - Tips
     - Add dropout layers to prevent overfitting
-    - Use different testing, validation and testing dataset
     - Use scaling techniques
         - Range scaler (e.g. (x - min) / (max - min)) to transform values between 0 to 1
         - Neural nets work best with normal distribution data, use batch normalization?
-        - Need to inverse tranform the predictions
     - Use analytical pricer to guide your predictions

-- My ideas
     - Use batch size
     - Increase training data size
-        - Maybe 1 million?
     - Increase width and depth of the network